Akbarsait/akbarsait/Readme.md

 # Hello 👋🏾

 I am Akbarsait Noormohamed (Akbar).
+A proud husband and dad of two lovely kids.
 I work as a tech consultant in Toronto, Canada.
-An avid learner of web and data platforms and a practicing CFML, Python, Cloud and Agile Enthusiast, a proud husband and Dad of two wonderful kids and an all time Android fan.
+An avid learner of web and data platforms and a practicing CFML, Python, Cloud, and Agile Enthusiast, and an all-time Android fan.

-I am a strong believer in education, continuous learning and helping one another are the core principles which elevates people.
+A firm believer in education, continuous learning, and helping one another are the core principles that elevate people.

 <a href="https://twitter.com/Akbarsait"><img src="https://img.shields.io/twitter/follow/Akbarsait?label=Twitter&style=social" alt="Twitter"></a>
 [![Linkedin:](https://img.shields.io/badge/-Akbarsait-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/akbarsait/)](https://www.linkedin.com/in/akbarsait/)